 Homeowners have several options when it comes to a mortgage refinance:

-- A "cash-out" refinance: they take some of the equity out of their home and therefore increase the size of the principal remaining on their home loan
+- A "cash-out" refinance: Homeowners take some of the equity out of their home and increase the size of the principal remaining on their home loan

-- A "rate-and-term" refinance: they simply adjust the interest rate and term of the mortgage while maintaining the original remaining principal amount.
-Instead of shrinking or enlarging the balance of the mortgage, this option leaves it unchanged.
+- A "rate-and-term" refinance: Borrowers simply adjust the interest rate and term of their mortgage while maintaining the original remaining principal amount.
+Instead of shrinking or enlarging the mortgage balance, this option leaves it unchanged.

 Rate and term refinance

-Just remember to calculate the closing costs when evaluating your refinance.
-Borrowers have several options for paying closing costs, such as wrapping them into the principal balance of the loan, paying them in cash or paying a higher interest rate to cover the costs.
-HSH’s Tri-Refi Calculator can help you see how those options will work out for you.
+Mortgage rates have been low for quite some time now, so it may be difficult for some borrowers to find a refinance rate that is significantly lower than that on their existing loan.
+Remember to calculate closing costs when evaluating your refinance; borrowers have several options for paying closing costs, such as wrapping them into the loan's principal balance, paying them in cash or paying a higher interest rate to cover the costs.
+HSH's Tri-Refi Calculator can help you see how various options work out for you.

 Michele Lerner contributed to this answer

 More help from HSH.com